 The Chase Freedom Student card is a new Chase card that was released on June 9, 2019.
 It serves as Chase’s foray into the growing student card market.
-It’s also a nice alternative to the Slate card for those who are starting out, rebuilding, or have a lower credit score.
+It’s also a nice alternative for those who are starting out and building their credit.

-The purpose of the Freedom Student card is to give these groups a chance to get into the Chase “ecosystem”.
+One purpose of the Freedom Student card is to give students and young adults a chance to get into the Chase “ecosystem”.
 This can be huge for students and young adults who build their credit wisely and responsibly.
-It can also be huge for Chase as they build relationships with Generation Z.
+It can also be huge for Chase as they build relationships with Generation Z. Furthermore, the Freedom Student card is a way for students and young adults to be mentored about personal finance and credit cards by a Chase banker.

 The Freedom Student card has a simple earning structure.
 But simple is not always good.
 It earns only one Ultimate Rewards (UR) point (or 1% cash back) per dollar on all purchases.
 Almost every other UR-earning Chase card also earns one point per dollar on all purchases.
 The two exceptions are the Freedom Unlimited and the Ink Business Unlimited.